Two's Complement to Decimal Converter: A thorough look

 Q3: How do I handle two's complement representation in different bit widths (e.g., 16-bit, 32-bit)?

 A3: The principles remain the same, regardless of the bit width.
-The only difference is the range of representable numbers.
-For example, a 16-bit two's complement system can represent numbers from -32,768 to 32,767.
+Here's one way to look at it: a 16-bit two's complement system can represent numbers from -32,768 to 32,767.
+In practice, the only difference is the range of representable numbers.
 The conversion steps (one's complement, add 1, and converting to decimal) are identical, but the calculations for the decimal equivalent will involve higher powers of 2.

 Q4: Can I use two's complement for floating-point numbers?